MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 ## Step 2: Initialize the APSIM Model Runner

 You create a runner tied to a specific `.apsimx` model file.
 This runner manages simulation and parameter editing.
+Here, I a using the default maize template.
+Because it does not have nitrate leaching in its Report table, I have also added it.

 .. code-block:: python